Rich107/opencode.nvim/README.md

 ## ✨ Features

 - Toggle an embedded `opencode` terminal or auto-find any `opencode` process running inside Neovim's CWD
-- Send and input customizable prompts
+- Select and input customizable prompts
 - Inject customizable editor context
-- Prompt quickly with completion integration
 - Auto-reload edited buffers
+- Write and refine prompts quickly with context completion and highlighting

-### Context
+## 🕵️ Context

 When your prompt contains placeholders, the plugin will replace them with context before sending: